capta1nseal/kood-sisu-demo/README.md

 ## 2. Markdown files

-Markdown files are a part of documenting your code.
+Markdown files are a part of your code documentation.
 The idea is to make it easier for others to start working on the software/application and to understand how it is set up and if there are some key points to notice.

 From [here](./src/Info/README-FOR-MD-FILES.md) you will find a readme that will help you style your markdown (.md) files and explains a bit on why and how to do them.